HelmholtzAI-Consultants-Munich/data-centric-platform/README.md

 The config file has to have the five main parts.
 All the ```marked``` arguments are mandatory:

  - ``` setup ```
+    - ```segmentation ``` - segmentation type from the segmentationclasses.py.
+Currently, GeneralSegmentation and MitoProjectSegmentation are available.
     - ```accepted_types``` - types of images currently accepted for the analysis
     - ```seg_name_string``` - end string for masks to run on (All the segmentations of the image should contain this string - used to save and search for segmentations of the images)
 - ```service```